 At this Charleston wedding, the 'maids carried bouquets of David Austin roses, garden roses, astrantia, astilbe, and scabiosa by Blossoms Events.

 This gorgeous bouquet was made exclusively of early-fall blooms, including dahlias, astilbes, quicksand roses, and snapdragons.
-Branch Design Studio tied everything together with gold ribbon and complemented with greenery.
+Branch Design Studio tied everything together with a gold ribbon and complemented with greenery.

 At this Colorado wedding, the brides' bouquets coordinated perfectly with the palette of their wedding party's attire.
 Each arrangement paired dahlias, succulents, scabiosa, clematis, and delphinium, and was made by Farmette Flowers.